Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 SS2_dppG_Pilot.0.025eps <- quantile(SS2_dppG_Pilot.psi,probs=0.025)[[1]]
 ```

-The main implementation code of the ABC-MCMC algorithm with approximate parallel computation is following for the two cases $p=0.01$ and $p=0.005$.
+The main implementation code of the ABC-MCMC algorithm with the approximate parallel computation is following for the two cases $p=0.01$ and $p=0.005$.

 ``` r
 ## ABC-MCMC algorithm for dppG with approximate parallel computation p0.01